 This is second to most plugins of JMeter.
-Using these plugins, we can monitor the performance of the server that CPU usages, I/O Disk, Network, Memory, etc. In the below screenshot, we can see PerfMon Plugins details as follows.
+Using these plugins, we can monitor the server’s performance that CPU usage, I/O Disk, Network, Memory, etc. In the below screenshot, we can see PerfMon Plugins details as follows.

 3. Custom Thread Groups

-This is another top plugin of JMeter; by using these plugins, we can add the different types of thread groups per our requirements, as shown in the screenshot below.
+This is another top plugin of JMeter; using these plugins, we can add different thread groups per our requirements, as shown in the screenshot below.

 4. Flexible File Writer

 If we want to make some changes in JMeter GUI, we can add the Flexible file writer plugins to boost the functionality of JMeter for their users.
-The audience is utilized to compose test results into an adaptable record design indicated using JMeter GUI.
+The audience composes test results into an adaptable record design indicated using JMeter GUI.
 The flexible file writer is shown in the below screenshot.

 5. Dummy Sampler

-We can use these plugins if we need to create a dumpy request and response.
-Copying the solicitations and reactions without really running them is utilized.
+We can use these plugins to create a dumpy request and response.
+People copy the solicitations and reactions without running them for various purposes.
 This module makes it exceptionally helpful to troubleshoot post-processors and extractors.
 The dummy sampler is shown below screenshot.

 Let’s see the example of the dummy sampler as follows:

-We know that we can easily execute complex scripts with the help of dummy sampler plugins mean we generated results.
+We know that we can easily execute complex scripts with the help of dummy sampler plugins, which means we generate results.

 So we need to follow several steps as follows:

-1. First, we need to add the thread group to our test plan.
+a.
+First, we must add the thread group to our test plan.

-3. In the next step, we need to add the listener per our requirement to see the result.
+c.
+In the next step, we must add the listener per our requirement to see the result.

-4. In the last step, we need to add the dummy sampler with request and response data, as shown in the screenshot below.
+d.
+In the last step, we must add the dummy sampler with request and response data, as shown in the screenshot below.

-Inside the dumpy sampler, we need to specify the required details, as shown in the below screenshot.
+We need to specify the required details inside the dumpy sampler, as shown in the screenshot below.

-In the above screenshot, we can see the request and response data fields, so here is the sample data.
+The above screenshot shows the request and response data fields, so here is the sample data.
 After that, we can see the detailed result of the dummy sampler inside the view result tree, as shown in the below screenshot.

 Similarly, we can check response data as shown in the below screenshot.

-In this article, we saw the different types of JMeter Plugins as well as what are the uses and features of these JMeter plugins.
-Another point that we got from the article is how we can install and set up the Plugins in JMeter.
+In this article, we saw the different types of JMeter Plugins and the uses and features of these JMeter plugins.
+Another point from the article is how to install and set up the Plugins in JMeter.